MattechLab/monalisa/docs/rst/mitosis_prepare_data.rst

 .. image:: ../images/mitosius/SI_of_each_shot.png

-The acquisition parameters will be extracted automatically.
+The acquisition parameters will be extracted automatically, if possible.

 .. image:: ../images/mitosius/param_extract.png